hanwoo04/2nd-year-group-project-IBM-SkillsBuild-Gamification-Web-Application-/README.md

 For more information on IBM SkillsBuild, please visit [IBM SkillsBuild](https://skillsbuild.org/).

+The website is not suitable for mobile viewing.

 ## Installation and Running

 These instructions will get the web application running on your local machine for use and development.

+For more detailed instructions on how to use the application, please see the user manual.

 ### Prerequisites